Chile – Chiloé, Juan Fernández and Easter Islands

 Chile has been one of our favourite destinations since we first visited in 2004.

-Day 1 – An evening flight takes us to Santiago via Madrid – arriving Day 2
+Day 1 – An evening flight takes us to Santiago via Amsterdam – arriving Day 2

 Day 2 – We will head up into the Andean foothills and the El Yeso Valley, famous as one of the easiest places to find the bizarre Diademed Sandpiper-plover and other mountain birds, including the endemic Crag Chilia.